-Seattle sales tax to fund transit is strongly ahead in election results
+Seattle sales tax to fund transit wins overwhelmingly

-A Seattle sales-tax measure to preserve frequent bus service, shuttle vans and free student ORCA passes took an overwhelming lead in Tuesday’s count, with a yes vote of nearly 82%.
+Seattle voters have approved a sales-tax measure to preserve frequent bus service, shuttle vans and free student fares, with a yes vote of nearly 82% in Tuesday night counts.

+Proposition 1 showed voters were willing to spend during a coronavirus pandemic, which slashed ridership more than 60% at King County Metro Transit.
+Alex Hudson, executive director of Transportation Choices Coalition, said supporters ran a bold, “values forward” campaign that shows people yearn for better mobility and infrastructure.

+“We were talking to Seattle residents about their neighbors, the one-third of essential workers that rely on transit.
+We were talking about their neighbors, their students that have a free ORCA pass,” Hudson said.

-That money, to be collected starting April 1, would replace existing taxes that expire this Dec.
+That money, to be collected starting April 1, replaces existing taxes that expire this Dec.
 31, of .10% plus a $60 car fee.
-Total sales tax within the city would rise to 10.15% including state, county and transit-agency shares.
+Total sales tax within Seattle will reach 10.15% including state, county and transit-agency shares.

-Proposition 1 tests the public’s appetite to spend during a coronavirus pandemic, which slashed ridership more than 60% at King County Metro Transit.

-Higher sales taxes aggravate Washington state’s tax structure, ranked the nation’s most unfair to low-income households.
-Elected officials reply transit protects mobility for people who can’t or don’t drive.

-“One out of three of Seattle’s essential workers rely on transit,” supporters argued in the official voter’s guide.
-“Prop.
-1 keeps buses showing up for them, so they can show up for Seattle.”

-Neighboring communities could benefit because Seattle funds support buses that cross city limits, such as RapidRide E into Shoreline via Aurora Avenue North, and Route 120 past West Seattle to Burien.
+Neighboring communities will benefit as Seattle funds support buses criss-crossing city limits, such as RapidRide E into Shoreline and Route 120 to Burien.

-Up to $10 million a year from the funds may be spent on pass subsidies for public-school and community-college students, as well as low-income health care workers, grocery workers, and others deemed essential under COVID-19 emergency declarations.
+Up to $10 million a year may be spent on pass subsidies for public-school and community-college students, as well as low-income health care workers, grocery workers, and others deemed essential under COVID-19 emergency declarations.

 The city intends to spend millions on West Seattle transit and trip-reduction projects to cope with the closure of the cracked highrise bridge.

-But the stakes may be higher in the North End, where Metro is reshuffling its bus network to fit the 2021 Northgate, Roosevelt and University District light-rail stations.
+But the effects might be greater in the North End, where Metro is reshuffling its bus network to fit the 2021 Northgate, Roosevelt and University District light-rail stations.

 Metro hoped Sound Transit’s expansion would create a service dividend of extra bus hours to give people in the North End more trips, but the COVID-19 recession is gobbling its cash flow.